KunalKatiyar/santulankarta/README.md

 # Santulankarta: A 7-Layer Load Balancer Written in Rust

 Santulankarta is a simple Layer 7 load balancer implementation written in Rust.
-This project aims to demonstrate the basic concepts of load balancing and health checking using the Rust programming language and the hyper web framework.
+This project aims to demonstrate the basic concepts of load balancing and health checking using the Rust programming language and the hyperweb framework.

 ## Features